-Psychiatric disorders, with emphasis on major depressive disorder (MDD), are leading causes of disability and premature death across the globe, with patients showing a heightened risk of self-harm and suicidal ideation.
-Current pharmaceutical treatment options suffer from significantly prolonged time to response and suboptimal responses in a significant proportion of the patient population.
-Prof. Alon Chen and his team identified a novel target of ketamine, a drug commonly prescribed to manage mood disorders.
-The team found that combination therapy comprised of ketamine and an agonist drug enhancing the activity of the novel target boosted antidepressive effects of ketamine in mice and propose its potential in improving current treatment protocols for psychiatric disorders, including depressive disorders MDD.
+Psychiatric disorders, especially major depressive disorder (MDD), are leading causes of disability and premature death across the globe, with patients showing a heightened risk of self-harm and suicidal ideation.
+Prof. Alon Chen and his team found that the sustained antidepressant effects of Ketamine, an approved drug indicated for treatment-resistant depression, are mediated by the upregulation of the Kcnq2 gene.
+The team found that combination therapy comprised of Ketamine and retigabine, an approved KCNQ agonist, boosted the anti-depressive effects of Ketamine in mice.
+Therefore, the novel combination treatment of two approved drugs, Ketamine and retigabine, may improve current treatment protocols for psychiatric disorders, including depressive disorders MDD.

 - Combination therapy for ketamine-based antidepressants